fbq('track', 'ViewContent');

 Camping Theme Week!
 Here are some ideas for turning your classroom into a camping area, and make learning and reviewing skills fun!

-Five Fun Ideas for a Seashore Week!
+Five Fun Ideas for a Beach Week!

 In many ways, this has been one of the most fun weeks I've had as a teacher in ages!
 Why?
 Because we're done with most of the "have tos" and I get to teach what I truly feel the children need, and will enjoy.